shpongledsummer/atmospheric-weather-card/README.md

 <img width="400" alt="Image" src="https://github.com/user-attachments/assets/dd716851-b09a-4112-ad74-bbf605361857" />

-*(A look at my dashboard: Immersive mode, a custom background, and a few buttons.
+*(A look at my dashboard: Immersive mode, a custom image, and a few buttons.
 The theme and card follow the sun in sync.)*

 <br>